 - All cases in CSS where a

 background-image, and so forth).

-Other resource types like web fonts and workers may be considered active mixed content, as they are in Chromium.
+Other resource types like web fonts and workers may be considered active mixed content, as they are in Chrome.

 The Firefox Web Console displays a mixed content warning message in the Net pane when a page on your website has this issue.
 The mixed content resource that was loaded via HTTP will show up in red, along with the text "mixed content", which links to this page.

 As well as finding these warnings in the Web Console, you could use Content Security Policy (CSP) to report issues.
 You could also use an online crawler like SSL-check or Missing Padlock that will check your website recursively and find links to insecure content.

 Starting in Firefox 23, mixed active content is blocked by default (and mixed display content can be blocked by setting a preference).
 To make it easier for web developers to find mixed content errors, all blocked mixed content requests are logged to the Security pane of the Web Console, as seen below:

 Note: The console will display a message indicating if mixed-display content is being successfully upgraded from HTTP to HTTPS (instead of a warning about "Loading mixed (insecure) display content").